honeypieio/shrubcoop.org/content/events/make-and-mend-with-tamsyn-online.md

 #### How to join

 Until further notice these sessions run online, on [Zoom](https://us02web.zoom.us/j/9731735824 )

 ID 9731735824.

-Join before 17:40 to have guaranteed access.

 This event is **FREE** (donations are always welcome)